 - Rates of colony mortality differed from one year to another towards a decrease in the second year.

 - Significant regional differences in colony losses were also observed.

 - Climate might have influenced winter colony losses over the two years.

 - European and national surveillance systems benefited from this experience.

 - It will facilitate future implementation of projects (e.g. explanatory studies) studying other risk factors affecting colony health.

 Its robust methodology can be implemented and used as necessary, adapted to specific needs as appropriate for further work such as applied research, policy development, routine surveillance or to cross-check with data from other sources (e.g. from national or regional monitoring, from international standardised beekeeper surveys etc.).

-An European Food Safety Authority (EFSA) project in 2009 indicated that the honeybee surveillance systems in the EU Member States were weak.
+Background: a European Food Safety Authority (EFSA) project in 2009 indicated that the honey bee surveillance systems in the EU Member States were weak.
 There was a lack of representative official data at country level and comparable data at EU level to estimate the extent of colony mortalities.

-With the guidance and technical assistance of the EU reference laboratory and the national reference laboratories, a new study (EPILOBEE , A pan-European epidemiological study on honeybee colony losses 2012-2013 ) addresses for the first time these weaknesses by harmonising the data collection methods.
+With the guidance and technical assistance of the EU reference laboratory and the national reference laboratories, the previous study (EPILOBEE 2012-2013 ) addressed for the first time these weaknesses by harmonising the data collection methods.